GabrielRenovato/chrono-calendar/projects/chrono-calendar/README.md

 ## 🎨 Styling

-The calendar comes with default styling, but you can customize it by overriding the CSS classes.
-All components use semantic class names for easy customization.
+Chrono Calendar includes default styles.
+You can **customize** it easily by overriding CSS classes using your own theme or stylesheet.

 ---

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are always welcome!
+If you’d like to improve Chrono Calendar, open a **Pull Request** or **Issue** on GitHub.

 ---

 ## 📄 License

 This project is licensed under the **MIT License**.

+---

+Made with ❤️ by the Chrono Calendar team.